Should I hire a roofer or general contractor to fix my roof?

 Mike Molina [00:15:19] So the metals on that are exhausts sticking out of your roof.
 They’re metal.
 They’re made of metal.
 And so the ions from the metal prevents the organisms from growing in that area.
 So if you ever look up a roof and you see a real black roof, but you see these clean streaks all over the place and every one is associated with a pipe.

 Cali [00:15:39] Yeah or the flashing and the valleys.
 Yeah.

 Mike Molina [00:15:41] Right.
 So why is it clean?
-It’s because the organisms can’t live on those areas where the ions are, which tells you it’s not dirt.
+It’s because the organisms can’t live in those areas where the ions are, which tells you it’s not dirt.
 It’s something living there.
-And the way we clean it is using a soap and a rinse.
+And the way we clean it is by using soap and a rinse.
 So we’re not power washing your roof.
-We’re actually just soaping it down with the, the killer biodegradable.
-And then we rinse it off and it cleans the roof, looks a brand new.
+We’re actually just soaping it down with the the killer biodegradable.
+And then we rinse it off and it cleans the roof, and looks brand new.

 Cali [00:16:06] Yeah.
 And you were telling me that the organisms eat the glue that keeps the.

 Mike Molina [00:16:10] So they have to live on something.
 The organisms.
 So they eat the glue that holds the granules.
 Now, I’m not joking.
 And so if you look in your gutters and you see tons of that granular, it looks like sandpaper and it’s falling in your gutters.
 It’s because the granular are, you’re losing the granular glue that’s held them on and it’s coming out of your… Every time it rains, it comes down your gutters and it falls down and you’ll, you’ll see them coming out of the bottom of the gutters.
 And so